Microsoft Visual Studio

 The BlackBerry Native Plug-in for Microsoft Visual Studio (version 3.0 Gold) adds the following features to your Microsoft Visual Studio installation.

 Microsoft Visual Studio 2013

 You can develop your app using Microsoft Visual Studio 2013.

 You can use your BlackBerry ID to create a BlackBerry ID token to sign and publish your completed app.
 If you don't already have a BlackBerry ID, you can create one.
 You can register, unregister, back up, and restore your signing keys.

 You can create a solution configuration that is specific to the BlackBerry 10 OS.
 With this solution configuration, you can adjust the settings for your project to associate it with the correct libraries and resources that you need to compile against the BlackBerry 10 Native SDK.
 When you use this configuration, Microsoft Visual Studio uses the Native SDK compiler to build your app.

 BlackBerry build and deployment scenarios

 You can use the Build Solution menu and the Run button for both debug and release work on BlackBerry 10 projects.

-You can edit application properties in the bar-descriptor.xml file, which is added when a new BlackBerry solution target is created.
-Each BlackBerry 10 application requires a bar-descriptor.xml file.
+You can edit app properties in the bar-descriptor.xml file, which is added when a new BlackBerry solution target is created.
+Each BlackBerry 10 app requires a bar-descriptor.xml file.

 You can use the integrated debugging features of Microsoft Visual Studio to perform basic debugging tasks.
 You can step through code using step into/over/out, debug threads and processes, evaluate expressions, view call stacks, break at functions, hit breakpoints, count breakpoint hits, and attach to a process.